Assignment 2 File System

 typically ignored by modern implementations; your should ignore these fields as

 well.
-FAT32 partitions have a partition type of 0xB
+FAT32 partitions have a partition type of 0xB or 0xC.

 Extended Bios Parameter Block